srobo/runbook/CONTRIBUTING.md

   indicate a review only of some part of the content.

 * _Request changes_: responses are blocking and indicate that changes are needed before content can be merged.
+The review should indicate, either in the summary comment or in the inline comments, which of the issues raised are blocking.
 Such responses should be rare.

 In general reviewers are encouraged to bias in favour of merging unless they feel that the change is particularly sensitive or would be a net negative to the